bengtson/bible/README.md

 ## To Do

-- Write SVG layout code for the read_map.

-  Allow multiple Bible Servers which can be referenced by the version name.
+-  Allow multiple Bible Servers which can be referenced by the version name.
   Fix reference expansion to proper list John 3:5, John 3:7 as John 3:5,7.
 To do this, the reference needs to be generated as a bitmap and then expansion done.
 This will give the references in the correct order as well.
 Maybe this is called 'normalization' and is a special call.

   Thinking space here: Can John 3:5,7 be expanded to John 3:5; John 3:7 prior to generating the references.
 When a comma is found, collect from start of the reference to comma, less one level and place that at start of what's after the comma.
 Should change the expansion machine to handle lists of references.
 Need to add an accumulator list, then absorb the ',' and the ';' into the machine.